 - Advice and representation in relation to interferences with easements

 - Advice and representation in relation to disputes as to beneficial ownership of residential property in the absence of express trust declarations.

 Residential landlord/tenant and housing

 Robert accepts instruction on behalf of both landlords and tenants and is able to assist in all matters that relate to residential leases.
-In addition to possession and demotion claims, injunctive relief and advice in relation to leasehold enfranchisement and disrepair, Robert deals with cases before the First Tier Tribunal (Property Chamber).
+In addition to possession and forfeiture claims, injunctive relief and advice in relation to disrepair, Robert deals with leasehold enfranchisement, lease extension and service charge disputes.